driessenslucas/researchproject/Thesis.md

 ## Methodological Rigor and Insights

 Building the custom maze environment was by far one of the most fun parts of this project for me.
 It gave me a more solid understanding of the possibilities and limitations of reinforcement learning.
 In our course `Advanced AI` we did get to play with OpenAI Gym quite a bit, but it was always a pre-built environment.
 Building my own environment made me think about the actions I needed, the observations I wanted to make, the rewards I wanted to give, and how the sensors would work in the environment.
-This was a by far one of the more valuable parts of this project.

-One thing that surprised me that how my virtual twin setup didn't really add much value.
+One thing that surprised me that how my virtual twin setup did not really add much value.
 I thought it would be something nice and really useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didnt show when the real car was stuck for example (or rather why it got stuck), Additionally, it could have been used as an additional input to the agent/environment.

 ## Educational Value